qoolixiloop/qool-.vimrc-loop/README.md

 ### 📜 Instructions on how to use .vim and .vimrc
 >
 > Please click the button below.
-The few steps show, how to install and run Vim.
-It's easy, Just a few steps and you can start writing your Python, Java or Bash Code in your new IDE.
+The steps show, how to install and run Vim.
+It's easy, just a few clicks and you can start writing your Python, Java or Bash Code in your new IDE.
 >
 > <details>
 > <summary> 📖  show the instructions </summary>
 >
 > 📜
 >
->    * In case you may  want to install some additional software like shellcheck or powerline from your software center, in Linux Ubuntu just type:
+>    * In case you would like to install some additional software, like shellcheck or powerline from your software center, in Linux Ubuntu just type:
 >         $ sudo apt install powerline
 >         $ sudo apt install shellcheck
 >